 to increase housing security and reduce homelessness

 We address poverty at every level — from urgent needs to long-term opportunity.
-In partnership with more than 100 community organizations, we invest in programs that empower individuals and families to build better futures.
-Our approach includes a 2Gen model that supports both children and the adults in their lives, a strong commitment to data, collaboration, and equity, and a strategic mix of grantmaking, policy advocacy, and systems-level change.
+In partnership with more than 100 community organizations, we invest in programs that empower people and families to build better futures.
+Our approach includes a two-generation, "2Gen," model that supports both children and the adults in their lives; a strong commitment to data, collaboration and equity; and a strategic mix of grantmaking, policy advocacy and systems-level change.

 More than 241,700 households in Central Indiana are in, or one emergency away from, poverty.

-Including 23% of households with children and 47% of households age 65 and older
+That includes 23% of households with children and 47% of households age 65 and older.

-United Way of Central Indiana strives to maximize our impact on the community by creating and sustaining an environment that leverages the innovation that result from the unique perspectives that individuals bring.
-We believe that our community is best served when diversity, equity and inclusion are embedded in everything we do.
-As such, we encourage the active participation of our team; including our employees, volunteers, donors, advocates and partners.
+United Way of Central Indiana makes a greater impact when we create an environment where people feel valued for their unique perspectives and ideas.
+We believe our community is best served when diversity, equity and inclusion are embedded in everything we do.
+As such, we encourage the active participation of our team, including our employees, volunteers, donors, advocates and partners.